wp-plugins/captcha-bank/readme.txt

 = 2.0.4 =

-* Implemented Code for updtae now option
+* Bug Fixed for Updation from Version previous to 2.0
-* Fixed Black Image Bud
+* Fixed Black Image Bug
 * Optimized Code
 * Fixed other Bugs & Errors